On the Beer index of convexity and its variants: Bounding the mutual visibility in the plane

 Let $R$ be a rooted set.
 For a positive integer $k$, the \emph{$k$th level} $L_k$ of $R$ is the set of points of $R$ that can be connected to the root of $R$ by a polygonal line in $R$ consisting of $k$ segments but cannot be connected to the root of $R$ by a polygonal line in $R$ consisting of fewer than $k$ segments.
 We consider a degenerate one-vertex polygonal line as consisting of one degenerate segment, so the root of $R$ is part of~$L_1$.
-Thus $L_1=\vis(r,R)$, where $r$ denotes the root of~$R$.
+Thus $L_1=\Vis(r,R)$, where $r$ denotes the root of~$R$.
 A \emph{$k$-body} of $R$ is a p-component of~$L_k$.
 A \emph{body} of $R$ is a $k$-body of $R$ for some~$k$.
-See Figure~\ref{figSegmentExample} for an example of a rooted set and its partitioning into levels and bodies.
+See Figure~\ref{fig:segment} for an example of a rooted set and its partitioning into levels and bodies.

 We say that a rooted set $P$ is \emph{attached} to a set $Q\subseteq\bbR^2\setminus P$ if the root of $P$ is subset of the interior of $P\cup Q$.
 The following lemma explains the structure of levels and bodies.
-Although it is intuitively clear, its formal proof requires quite a lot of work and is deferred to Appendix~\ref{appen-branch-structure}\@.
+Although it is intuitively clear, its formal proof requires quite a lot of work and can be found in Section \ref{ssec:branch-structure}.

 \begin{lemma} Let\/ $R$ be a rooted set and\/ $(L_k)_{k\geq 1}$ be its partition into levels.
-It follows that \begin{enumerate} \item $R=\bigcup_{k\geq 1}L_k$; consequently, $R$ is the union of all its bodies; \item every body\/ $P$ of\/ $R$ is a rooted set such that\/ $P=\vis(r,P)$, where\/ $r$ denotes the root of\/~$P$; \item $L_1$ is the unique\/ $1$-body of\/ $R$, and the root of\/ $L_1$ is the root of\/~$R$; \item every\/ $j$-body\/ $P$ of\/ $R$ with\/ $j\geq 2$ is attached to a unique\/ $(j-1)$-body of\/~$R$. \end{enumerate} \end{lemma}
+It follows that \begin{enumerate} \item $R=\bigcup_{k\geq 1}L_k$; consequently, $R$ is the union of all its bodies; \item every body\/ $P$ of\/ $R$ is a rooted set such that\/ $P=\Vis(r,P)$, where\/ $r$ denotes the root of\/~$P$; \item $L_1$ is the unique\/ $1$-body of\/ $R$, and the root of\/ $L_1$ is the root of\/~$R$; \item every\/ $j$-body\/ $P$ of\/ $R$ with\/ $j\geq 2$ is attached to a unique\/ $(j-1)$-body of\/~$R$. \end{enumerate} \end{lemma}

-Lemma \ref{lem-branch-structure} yields a tree structure on the bodies of~$R$.
+Lemma \ref{lem:branch-structure} yields a tree structure on the bodies of~$R$.
 The root of this tree is the unique $1$-body $L_1$ of $R$, called the \emph{root body} of~$R$.
 For a $k$-body $P$ of $R$ with $k\geq 2$, the parent of $P$ in the tree is the unique $(k-1)$-body of $R$ that $P$ is attached to, called the \emph{parent body} of~$P$.

 \begin{lemma} Let\/ $R$ be a rooted set, $(L_k)_{k\geq 1}$ be the partition of\/ $R$ into levels, $\ell$ be a closed line segment in\/ $R$, and\/ $k\geq 1$ be minimum such that\/ $\ell\cap L_k\neq\emptyset$.
 It follows that\/ $\ell\subseteq L_k\cup L_{k+1}$, $\ell\cap L_k$ is a subsegment of\/ $\ell$ contained in a single\/ $k$-body\/ $P$ of\/ $R$, and\/ $\ell\cap L_{k+1}$ consists of at most two subsegments of\/ $\ell$ each contained in a single\/ $(k+1)$-body whose parent body is\/~$P$. \end{lemma}